noblefresh/noblefresh/README.md

 - 🔭 I’m a team lead at FPNO Tech Community.
 - 👯 I’m currently learning **smart contract**.
 - 💬 I love to share ideas.
-- 📫 I studied Computer Science
+- 📫 Studied Computer Science
-- 😄 Pronouns: ...
+- 😄 Open to Collaboration
-- ⚡ Fun fact: ...
+- ⚡ Strategic Good Team Player

 If you want to get in touch: